jacob1st/Memory_game/README.md

 # Memory_game
-A memory game that can be playd over the internet
+A memory game that can be played over the internet